Long-Term Health Care for Older Adults

-When to Seek Long-Term Healthcare
+When To Seek Long-Term Healthcare

 Additionally, spouses of wounded veterans may seek long-term care to provide additional support.
 Younger individuals suffering long-term injuries and illnesses may also require long-term healthcare to help with daily routines.

 Obtaining Long-Term Healthcare

-Some people prepare for the likely event of needing long-term healthcare by purchasing long-term care insurance.
-Programs like Medicare usually only pay for long-term healthcare costs after the patient has paid as much as possible, sometimes by selling property assets to pay for services such as a long stay in an assisted living facility.
+Some people prepare for the likely event of needing long-term healthcare by purchasing a long-term care insurance policy.
+Programs like Medicare usually only pay for long-term healthcare costs after the patient has paid as much as possible.
+This can include selling property assets to pay for services such as an extended stay in an assisted living facility.

 Types of Long-Term Healthcare